Aeroluna/LunaCoopMod/README.md

 - Renamed Improved Shadow Cannon to Photon Reservoirs.
 - Renamed Carrier Capacity to Hangar Expansion.

 Karax 2.0 has great quality of life changes for Karax, so lets use them.
 Chrono Boosting defensive structures removed to not step on P1's toes.
 Nerfed Improved Reconstruction because Sentinels are pretty much unkillable anyways.
+The upgrades were given more interesting names.

 - Added P4: Chronosmith
   - Advantage: Chrono Boost, Chrono Wave, and Chrono Field affect units, increasing their rate of attack, movement speed, and cooldown reduction.